zamazan4ik/awesome-pgo/article/article.md

 When I was working on testing PGO with different databases, I found [YDB](https://ydb.tech/) - an interesting database from Yandex.
 And I decided to optimize it with PGO.
 YDB is written in C++ (PGO can be applied), [has](https://ydb.tech/en/docs/reference/ydb-cli/commands/workload/) built-in benchmarks (PGO can be easily trained at least on these benchmarks).

 I recompiled YDB with instrumentation PGO and started the benchmark to collect PGO profiles.
 But for some reason, the benchmark failed.
 After a deeper investigation, I found an interesting behavior - hitting internal YDB deadlines.
 Since the instrumented binary was running slower, internal deadlines started to interrupt the PGO training phase.
-I increased [the limit](https://github.com/ydb-platform/ydb/blob/main/ydb/core/load_test/kqp.cpp#L321) (since I had no glue how to fix it properly) and it the issue was fixed.
+I increased [the limit](https://github.com/ydb-platform/ydb/blob/main/ydb/core/load_test/kqp.cpp#L321) (since I had no clue how to fix it properly) and the issue was fixed.

 However, since the upstream has no proper fix yet, and you decide to optimize YDB with PGO - just be aware of the issue!
+Maybe there are the same places in other YDB parts - who knows?

 Lessons learned: